 Star Trek tries to educate its viewers about diplomacy and understanding the other side in a conflict instead of resorting to war.
 This is why every villain has a reason for his furious grudge and mischievous actions.
 The show weaves this reasoning through the conflict and outcome, even if the villain sometimes dies.
 The Enterprise crew will always prefer reasoning – even at the cost of losing – for the sake of goodwill and of spreading the kindness of the human species across the galaxy.

-The Bottom Line: Star Trek aspires to use science fiction as a metaphor for our reality while Star Wars is a massive outwardly adventure.
-On a given night, who would you like to explore the universe with?
+The Bottom Line: Star Wars is a massive outward adventure while Star Trek aspires to use science fiction as a metaphor for our reality.
+Whose characters would you like to explore the universe with?